LoginRadius/docs/content/guide/big-commerce/index.md

  {{> components/loginradius/LoginRadiusOptimizedCheckout }}

  ```
-Note: To see the live preview of the changes you have made to your stencil theme, refer to this [document](https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/live-previewing-a-theme#serving-a-live-preview).
+Note: To see the live preview of the changes you have made to your stencil theme refer to this [document](https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/live-previewing-a-theme#serving-a-live-preview).

 ## Bundling and Uploading the Theme

-To upload the Modified contents to bigcommerce store, first bundle the updated theme and push it to bigcommerce store.
-Follow the given document for more insights on how to bundle the bigcommerce theme - https://developer.bigcommerce.com/stencil-docs/deploying-a-theme/bundling-and-pushing.
+To upload the Modified contents to the big commerce store, first bundle the updated theme and push it to the big commerce store.
+Follow the given document for more insights on how to bundle the big commerce theme - https://developer.bigcommerce.com/stencil-docs/deploying-a-theme/bundling-and-pushing.

 ## Additional Theme options